Skip to content

 3. Register the target with Veea services.

-4. Enroll the target into the intended site or mesh.
+4. Enroll the target into the intended mesh.

 5. Confirm accelerator access from the application container profile.